Lucas-Lee11/P04/README.md

 4. Configure your virtual host.
 Note: you can use any text editor (nano, etc.) in place of vim.
 Replace DROPLET_IP_ADDRESS and USERNAME as appropriate.
 ```
-$ sudo vim /etc/apache2/sites-available/TeacherTally.conf
+$ sudo vim TeacherTally.conf
 ```
-Paste the following template in the `.conf` file:
+You should see the following template in the `.conf` file:
 ```
 <VirtualHost *:80>
     ServerName DROPLET_IP_ADDRESS